xonotic/xonotic/Docs/faq.md

 ## How can I place a shortcut to Xonotic on my Linux desktop?

-Use the script xonotic-linux-sdl.sh or xonotic-linux-glx.sh instead of the binaries.
-The scripts will use the correct working directory, choose the right version (32 or 64 bit) and also allow you to start a extra X server.
+Use the script xonotic-linux-sdl.sh instead of the binaries.
+The script will use the correct working directory, and if applicable, select the correct engine binary for your platform.

 ## How do I open the console?